Declarative Tunnels

 Apply mode and Docker mode

 In apply mode, rstream run --apply <path> reads a YAML configuration file, validates it strictly, and reconciles tunnels to match it.
+This is useful for servers, CI deployments, and environments where tunnel definitions are stored next to application configuration.

 In Docker mode, rstream run --docker listens to Docker events and reads labels on running containers to derive tunnels.
+This is useful when containers already declare their own exposure model and a single rstream agent should publish them.

 Both modes support a watch loop.
 In watch mode, changes to the YAML file or Docker container labels trigger a reconciliation.

 YAML documents the configuration file format.
 Docker Labels documents the label schema and provides compose examples.
+CLI Workflow covers the context and environment resolution model used by rstream run.